dhr412/winmap/README.md

 - **Process Must Be Running**: The target process must be active during the operation
 - **Confirmation Prompt**: If the memory address contains a non-zero value, winmap will prompt you to confirm before overwriting
 - **Error Handling**: The tool provides detailed error messages if operations fail, including Windows error codes
+- **Data Type Matters:** Memory doesn't have inherent types.
+Always use the same data type when reading and writing to the same address, or you may misinterpret the data

+## Disclaimer

+This tool is provided for educational and debugging purposes only.
+Users are responsible for any damage caused by its use.
+Modifying memory in system processes or third-party software may violate terms of service or cause legal issues.
+Use responsibly.

 ## License